 Disconnect and empty all your outdoor hoses.
 Shut off the indoor valve leading water to the outdoor faucet and then run the tap until the pipes are empty.
 You aren’t likely to be watering the garden past the end of October, and if you forget to do this you’ll run the risk of the water freezing in the pipe.

 Ice expands and the pipes could crack, leading to a soggy mess inside your walls when the weather warms up again that requires expensive plumbing repairs.
 Cover the faucets with Styrofoam insulation from the hardware store to protect them against the harsh weather.

 Service Hot Water Heater

-Service your hot water heater to get optimum performance out of it during the Winter months.
-Flush out the water in the bottom of the heater to get rid of built-up sediment, which can result in less efficiency as well as causing corrosion as the heater gets older.
+Service your hot water heater to get optimum performance out of it during the winter months.
+Flush out the water at the bottom of the heater to get rid of built-up sediment, which can result in less efficiency as well as causing corrosion as the heater gets older.